 - Treatment may discolour some materials, so may not be appropriate for all surfaces.
 Refer to manufacturer for further advice.

-Steps to remove mould in your house
+Steps to remove mould from walls, ceilings or furniture

 - Let it set for 30 minutes.